We Bring Our Full Selves to Our Work

 Yvonne Yen Liu

 Yvonne is based in Los Angeles, California, where the sun smiles on her every day.
 Although a native of NYC, she and the city have broken up and went their separate ways.
 She is a practitioner of research justice with over 15 years of being a nerd for racial and social justice organizations.
 She has a BA in cultural anthropology from Columbia University and a MA degree in sociology from the CUNY Graduate Center, where she pursued a PhD.
-Yvonne serves on the board of the U.S. Solidarity Economy Network.
+Yvonne serves on the board of the U.S. Solidarity Economy Network and has been named the 2018 Activist-in-Residence Fellow at the UCLA Asian American Studies Center.